ashraf-atef/Faculty-Table-Construction/README.md

-- create  database  faculity_table .
+* Create database with name faculity_table.
--import faculty_table.sql in the folder to previous created database .
+* Import faculty_table.sql in the folder to created database.
--enter your user name and password for mysql server in class connection in project .
+* Enter your user name and password for mysql server in class connection in the project.
--dist folder contain the jar file to open the project .
+* Dist folder contain the jar file of the project.